 Workers’ compensation law states that you are entitled to compensation for medical treatment costs, permanent and temporary disability, life pension, death benefits, and vocational retraining costs if necessary.
 If your benefits do not cover all your injury costs, you may also be able to file a separate personal injury claim against your employer.

-Talk to a workers’ compensation attorney to determine whether you can file a lawsuit to get the compensation you deserve.
+Talk to a workers’ compensation lawyer to determine whether you can file a lawsuit to get the compensation you deserve.
 At Khalil Law Group, we offer a free consultation when our workers’ compensation lawyers will give you guidance regarding California law and workers’ compensation claim processes and share our knowledge of our practice areas pertaining to your claim.

 If you sustain an injury at work in Orange County, California, you must follow the claims process through your employer.
 Your employer is required to provide you with all the necessary forms.
 However, you must also submit other paperwork, which may include: